 We draw inspiration from the world-renowned educators and preprimary schools of Reggio Emilia, Italy, and from others around the U.S. and the world who are also influenced by the Reggio Emilia approach to Early Childhood Education.
 Our faculty participates in a wide range of workshops and seminars that support the Reggio approach and that also offer professional development and growth opportunities to educators, parents, and others who are interested in the philosophy and practice of the Reggio approach to early childhood education.
 Some of our faculty members also belong to the North American Reggio Alliance, a network of educators, parents, and advocates who are seeking to elevate both the quality of life and the quality of schools for young children, their families, and their communities.

-In all aspects of our organization, we maintain the characteristics of continuously learning and improving; where the atmosphere is joyful, exciting, caring, aesthetic, compelling, and rich with creativity, surprises, and the promise of great potential.
+In all aspects of our organization, we maintain the characteristics of continuously learning and improving and an atmosphere that is joyful, exciting, caring, aesthetic, compelling, engaging, and rich with creativity, surprises, and the promise of great potential.